 37. When do you use tracert/traceroute?

-In case you can’t ping the final destination, tracert will help to identify where the connection stops or gets broken, whether it is firewall, ISP, router etc.
+Answer: In case you can’t ping the final destination, tracert will help to identify where the connection stops or gets broken, whether it is a firewall, ISP, router, etc.

 38. In a situation where a user needs admin rights on his system to do daily tasks, what should be done – should admin access be granted or restricted?

-Users are usually not provided with admin access to reduce the risk, but in certain cases the users can be granted admin access.
+Answer: Users are usually not provided with admin access to reduce the risk, but in certain cases, the users can be granted admin access.
 Just ensure that the users understand their responsibility.
-In case any incident happens, the access should be provided for only limited time post senior management approval and a valid business justification.
+In case any incident happens, the access should be provided for only limited time post senior management approval and valid business justification.

 39. What is the main point of consideration when it comes to the differences between the Stored XXS and the Reflected XXS?

-In case of Stored XXS, since Stored XXS is stored in a page which is static, thus, it is directly pulled out and displayed to the user directly as per needed.
+Answer: In the case of Stored XXS, since Stored XXS is stored in a static page, thus, it is directly pulled out and displayed to the user directly as per needed.
 On the other hand, in Reflected XXS, the user has to send a request first.
-Now, this request will start running on the browser of the victim’s computer and then will reflect the results back from the website or the browser to the user who has sent the request.
+Now, this request will start running on the browser of the victim’s computer and then will reflect the results from the website or the browser to the user who has sent the request.

 40. How do you govern various security objects?